 Introducing the Donner DLH-003 Lyre Harp – perfect for musicians of all levels!

 This beautiful harp is made from solid mahogany, with carbon steel keys for superior sound quality.

 The 16 metal strings are copper-saddled for a mellow, rich tone, and the tuning wrench is included to help keep your harp in perfect tune.

-The DLH-003 also comes with a high-density black gig bag, making it easy to take your music wherever you go.
+The DLH-003 also comes with a high-density black gig bag, making it easy to bring music with you wherever you go.

 Conclusion: We feel this is the best lyre harp on the market today.

-#2 Best Lyre Harp For Beginners – Donner DLH-002 Lyre Harp
+#2 Best Lyre Harp For Beginners – Donner DLH-001 Lyre Harp

-The Donner DLH-002 Lyre Harp is perfect for beginner musicians.
+The Donner DLH-001 Lyre Harp is perfect for beginner musicians.

 The harp has 10 strings and is made with a solid mahogany resonance box and carbon steel keys to create better sound quality.